Can Investors Still Rely on 7% to 8% Annual Returns

 The Bottom Line

-Individual investors have been told to plan on annual returns in the 7-8% range when planning for retirement, but these kinds of returns may be less likely over the coming decades, according to a report by McKinsey & Company.
+Individual investors have been told to plan on annual returns in the 7% to 8% range when planning for retirement, but these kinds of returns may be less likely over the coming decades, according to a report by McKinsey & Company.
 While new technological breakthroughs could change these predictions, investors should plan for the worst and hope for the best in order to properly manage their finances and ensure a timely and well-funded retirement.